matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/000 Introduction to Cryptography.md

 The certificate we see in websites is using a public key.
 We are taking this key that is posted to verify the website.

 **Types of Attacks**
+> Cyphertext-Only Attack - Only given cyphertext, basically unbreakable.
+> Known-Plaintext Attack - We know the plaintext that was used
+> Chosen Plaintext Attack
+> Chosen Ciphertext Model